skunkworxdark/adapters-linked-nodes/README.md

 A set of InvokeAI nodes for linked adapters (ControlNet, IP-Adaptor & T2I-Adapter).
 This allows multiple adapters to be chained together without using a `collect` node which means it can be used inside an `iterate` node without collecting on every iteration.

-- `ControlNet-Linked` - Collects ControlNet info to pass to other nodes.
+- `ControlNet inked` - Collects ControlNet info to pass to other nodes.
-- `IP-Adapter-Linked` - Collects IP-Adapter info to pass to other nodes.
+- `IP-Adapter Linked` - Collects IP-Adapter info to pass to other nodes.
-- `T2I-Adapter-Linked` - Collects T2I-Adapter info to pass to other nodes.
+- `T2I-Adapter Linked` - Collects T2I-Adapter info to pass to other nodes.
+- `FLUX ControlNet Linked` - Collects FLUX ControlNet info to pass to other nodes.
+- `FLUX Redux Linked` - Collects FLUX Redux info to pass to other nodes.
+- `Prompt - FLUX Linked` - Collect Flux Prompt conditionings to pass to other nodes.

 Note: These are inherited from the core nodes so any update to the core nodes should be reflected in these.